 The State Count Day process is subject to change each year per direction from the state.
-A detailed information assembly will be held for all students and learning coaches prior to the first count day each school year.
+Detailed information will be provided for all students and learning coaches prior to the first count day each school year.

 Student/Parent Satisfaction Surveys